SumoLogic/sumologic-kubernetes-collection/deploy/helm/sumologic/README.md

-`sumologic.setupEnabled` | If enabled, a pre-install hook will create Collector and Sources in Sumo Logic. | `true` `sumologic.logs.enabled` | Set the enabled flag to false for disabling logs ingestion altogether. | `true` `sumologic.metrics.enabled` | Set the enabled flag to false for disabling metrics ingestion altogether. | `true` `sumologic.envFromSecret` | If enabled, accessId and accessKey will be sourced from Secret Name given.
+`sumologic.setupEnabled` | If enabled, a pre-install hook will create Collector and Sources in Sumo Logic. | `true` `sumologic.logs.enabled` | Set the enabled flag to false for disabling logs ingestion altogether. | `true` `sumologic.metrics.enabled` | Set the enabled flag to false for disabling metrics ingestion altogether. | `true` `sumologic.traces.enabled` | Set the enabled flag to true to enable tracing ingestion. _Tracing must be enabled for the account first.
+Please contact your Sumo representative for activation details_ | `false`
+`sumologic.envFromSecret` | If enabled, accessId and accessKey will be sourced from Secret Name given.
 Be sure to include at least the following env variables in your secret (1) SUMOLOGIC_ACCESSID, (2) SUMOLOGIC_ACCESSKEY | `sumo-api-secret`
 `sumologic.accessId` | Sumo access ID. | `Nil`
 `sumologic.accessKey` | Sumo access key. | `Nil`